pc2/CustoNN2/OpenCL_Kernels/Googlenet/baseline_architecture/README.md

 6. Execute the model using mpirun
     To simplify the following command, please initialize a temporary variable with the project group's file directory. <br> `export CUSTONN2=/upb/scratch/departments/pc2/groups/pc2-cc-user/custonn2`   <br><br>
     `mpirun -npernode 1 ./test_plugin -m $CUSTONN2/intermediate_representation/GoogLeNet/frozen_quant.xml -i $CUSTONN2/intermediate_representation/pepper.png -label $CUSTONN2/intermediate_representation/GoogLeNet/labels.txt -nt 10 -bitstream $CUSTONN2/designs/googlenet_bitstreams/ -model googlenet`
-    - `-npernode` Number of process per node.
-<br><br>
-Test Plugin is the user application for executing the plugin. execute help command to get to know the description of each arguments `./test_plugin -h`
+    <br>Test Plugin is the user application for executing the plugin. execute help command to get to know the description of each arguments `./test_plugin -h`
     - `-m` is the path for IR XML
     - `-i` is the path of the Image
     - `-model` Input CNN Model name.
 Supported models : googlenet, resnet
     - `-label` Path to the labels.txt file of the model with label indicies and names
     - `-nt`  Number of top results (default 10)
     - `-bitstream` Path to the bitstreams directory
+    MPI Run options
+    - `-npernode` Number of process per node.